Hummingbird-Photography-Workshop

 Over the course of the hummingbird photography workshop you will learn specialized techniques to create stunning images of hummingbirds as they feast on native flowers.
 In pursuit of this goal, we will journey over mountain passes and across the equator into Ecuador’s famous cloud forests.

 We will visit five (5) of Ecuador’s finest hummingbird lodges.
-At each hummingbird lodge, you will photograph diverse species of hummingbirds and many native flowers, giving you the opportunity to create your own exclusive portfolio of exotic hummingbird images.
+At each hummingbird lodge, you will photograph diverse species of hummingbirds and many native flowers, giving you the opportunity to create your own exclusive portfolio of exotic hummingbird pictures.

 Why Ecuador for our Hummingbird Photography Workshop?